Walking to their deaths: The terrible plight of our migrant workers on the road

 The following day, five migrant workers were killed and 13 others were injured, when a truck they were travelling in overturned at Madhya Pradesh's Narasinghpur district.
 The truck was carrying mangoes from Telangana to Agra in Uttar Pradesh.

 On Wednesday night 14 migrant workers were killed in two separate accidents in Madhya Pradesh and Uttar Pradesh.
-8 migrant labourers were killed in a road mishap in Madhya Pradesh.
+Eight migrant labourers were killed in a road mishap in Madhya Pradesh.
 The incident took place at Guna late last night.

-While 8 migrant labourers were killed, at least 50 were injured in the accident.
+While eight migrant labourers were killed, at least 50 were injured in the accident.
 Reports said that the truck in which they were travelling in collided with a bus at Guna.
 The migrants were on their way home to Uttar Pradesh.

-The second incident took place at Sahranpur in Uttar Pradesh.
-Six migrant labourers were killed and four others injured when a bus ran over them at Sahranpur in Uttar Pradesh, late on Wednesday night.
+The second incident took place at Saharanpur in Uttar Pradesh.
+Six migrant labourers were killed and four others injured when a bus ran over them at Saharanpur in Uttar Pradesh, late on Wednesday night.

 The group of workers were walking back to their village in Gopalganj in Bihar from Punjab after the closure of the factory where they worked.